bitovi/documentcss/pages/guides/use.md

   }

 ```
-Will render in your LSG page as:
+Will render in your Living Style Guide page as:

 @iframe examples/demos/forms.html

+Have in mind that before your demos can be visible on your Living Style Guide, you will need to copy them into the directory that you chose to generate your documentation in (<code>styleguide</code> in our example).
+You can do this by simply copying the <code>demo</code> directory inside of it.
+To automate this task you can use a task manager like <a href="http://gruntjs.com/">grunt</a>.

 > **Since your demos and your overall project will be using the same source styles, your live demos will change whenever your design changes.**